micahburnside/UnitConversionSwift/README.md

     - UnitEnergy: A unit of measure for energy.
     - UnitPower: A unit of measure for power.
     - UnitTemperature: A unit of measure for temperature.
-    - UnitIlluminance: A unit of measure for illuminance.

 ## Electricity
     - UnitElectricCharge: A unit of measure for electric charge.